SpektraSystems/Accelerating-Natural-Language-Processing-Development-with-Azure-Machine-Learning/Exercise0.md

-# Login to your Jupyterhub Portal.
-In this exercise you will Log into your **jupyterhub portal** using your labvm username and Password from your Environment details page.
+# Get you Environment details.

 1. Click on Environment Details Tab on this Page to view your Azure Lab credentials details.
 Use these details to login into the JupyterHub Portal.